 Early Life and Education

 Assaf Rappaport was born in Israel on August 28, 1983.
-He showed an early interest in science and technology.
-Rappaport graduated from the Hebrew University of Jerusalem with a bachelor's degree in computer science, physics, and mathematics.
-He furthered his education at the Technion – Israel Institute of Technology, earning a master's degree in computer science.
-During his studies, he was selected for the Talpiot program, an elite Israel Defense Forces (IDF) unit, where he received rigorous academic and leadership training.
+He demonstrated academic promise early on, graduating from the Hebrew University of Jerusalem with a bachelor's degree in computer science, physics, and mathematics.
+He furthered his education with a master's degree in computer science from the Technion – Israel Institute of Technology.
+Rappaport's early training included participation in the Talpiot program, an elite Israel Defense Forces (IDF) unit that combines academic studies with leadership and technological training.

 Key Business Strategies